heinohen/tko_7095_i2hlt/mats.md

 * Manually annotated corpora: Annotations made by humans
 * Automatically annotated corpora: Annotations made by a machine

-Also it's common for manually annotated corpora to use some level of automation == Though correction of machine-predicted annotations.
+Also it's common for manually annotated corpora to use some level of automation == Through correction of machine-predicted annotations.

 Manually annotated corpora are generally preferred for _quality_, but typically have much higher _cost_ to create